Recipe Unlimited: History

 The company was originally chartered in 1883 as Canada Railway News Company, selling newspapers, magazines and confectionaries at railway stations.
 The company's roots go back to the mid-1850s, when Thomas Patrick Phelan was selling apples and newspapers to train passengers on the Niagara Steamboats.
 Canada Railway News soon moved into the food business, catering to a boom in passenger rail traffic in Canada.
 Then, in the 1930s, the company began offering catering services to the airlines and by 1941, Aero Caterers Limited was launched.
 By 1951, it was serving about 1,500 meals a day.

 In 1961, the company merged Canada Railway News Company and Aero Caterers and changed its name to Cara Operations Limited.
 The name Cara was derived from the first two letters of each of the words "Canada Railway".

 Cara was owned solely by the Phelan family from its inception in 1883 until it went public in 1968.
 At that time, its primary business was catering to the transportation sector (airline and rail meals), but it did operate restaurants and coffee shops in various office towers and airport terminals in Canada.
 Total sales of all the various operations was Can$30 million in 1968.

-In 1977, Cara Operations purchased Foodcorp Limited in a deal that included restaurants like Swiss Chalet and Harvey's.
-Cara Operations also went on to purchase Milestones, Montana's, and Kelsey's in 2002.
+Cara’s most successful acquisition came in the form of Swiss Chalet and Harvey’s in 1977 when they attained full ownership from FoodCorp Limited.
+After 1977, Cara’s next acquisition was not until 1990, when they purchased Grand & Toy to expand their company.
+The next year, Cara bought Beaver Foods and Summit Food Service Distributors, a catering company for hospitals, offices and educational institutions and a distribution company respectively.
+However in 1996, Cara sold Grand & Toy to maintain a commitment to the food service industry and acquired a 37% share in The Second Cup Ltd. Two years later, in 1998, Cara became the largest shareholder of The Spectra Group of Great Restaurants Inc., owners of Milestones Grill and Bar.
+In 1999, Cara became the majority owner of three chain restaurants: Kelsey’s Neighbourhood Bar & Grill, Montana’s Cookhouse and acquired the license to the Outback Steakhouse after acquiring a 61% ownership from Kelsey's International Inc. While obtaining multiple restaurant chains, Cara sold its interest in Beaver Foods and Summit Food Service Distributors to Compass Group to maintain an organization focused on being restaurant owners in 2001.
+In 2002, Cara made three large transactions.
+First, the organization completely bought the entire Second Cup organization, then exchanged its shares of Spectra Group of Great Restaurants for control over the Milestones Bar and Grill chain, and obtained 100% ownership of Kelsey’s International Inc. The rights to Outback steakhouse were owned in Canada by Cara, but it was sold back to Outback corporation in the United States because of high food costs.
 In the same year, sales for the company were Can$1.9 billion.
 88% of the business comes from the restaurant services, with the remaining 12% deriving from airline catering.